ayosec/ffmpeg-drawvg/playground/frontend/docs/LangRef.md

 ```

 Similar to `sethsla`, but instead of establishing the color for stroke and fill
-operations, the computed color is stored as a `0xRRGGBBAA` value in the variable
+operations, the computed color is assigned to the variable `varname`.
-`varname`.

 `varname` can then be used as a color for `setcolor` and `colorstop`.